Verifiable Intent Credential Provider

 Eight constraint types

-The full constraint vocabulary from the VI specification: allowed merchants, line item restrictions, payee controls, amount ranges, cumulative budgets, recurrence terms (both merchant-managed and agent-managed), and payment-checkout cross-references.
+The full constraint vocabulary from the Verifiable Intent specification: allowed merchants, line item restrictions, payee controls, amount ranges, cumulative budgets, recurrence terms (both merchant-managed and agent-managed), and payment-checkout cross-references.

 Governance